bra1nDump/ai-task-vscode/documents/backlog.md

 Will function calling help me getter faster?
 I would not need to deal with Xml parsing, but I will have to deal with new apis and parsing partial JSON

 ## Uncategorized

-- Improve new line character usage across the code base.
-This will suck because we print many logs relying on \n.
-For now I will just fix the code that has to do with line splitting for range calculation because that definitely needs to be robust.
 - Create a company and apply for open ai credits
-- Suggest respecting original indentation [20min]
 - New file creation is confusing, we should use a different Xml tag for it.
 I can keep it on the level of parsing and not change the model

 - Refine the truncation mechanism to truncate more aggressively